GridPane is not a traditional WordPress hosting provider perse. It is a WordPress control panel for hosting

 Some Comments on Stability: 99.84% uptime

-Now while the performance screams like a rocket, I had some initial problems on the stability of our applications.
+Now while the performance screams like a rocket, I had some initial problems with the stability of our applications.
 During my testing period, I measured a 99.84% uptime.
 For example, numerous times I encountered 504 errors while editing or adding posts – something I did not encounter on other hosts that frequently.

 This might be because I’ve been testing multiple WordPress websites on a single server.
 Or perhaps because of the novel technologies used.
 But I expected the server to be able to handle more WordPress installations at a single time.